SWING-LOCK ADJUSTABLE BULLET RESIZING DIES

 PROUDLY MADE IN THE USA

-A major step forward for Swing-Lock Muzzleloading has been the developement of adjustable bullet resizing dies for sabotless muzzleloader shooting.
-This developement is important because it addresses and simplifies the requirement for bullets which must fit a rifles bore with very exact precision.
+A major step forward for Swing-Lock Muzzleloading has been the development of adjustable bullet resizing dies for sabotless muzzleloader shooting.
+This development is important because it addresses and simplifies the requirement for bullets which must fit a rifle’s bore with very exact precision.

 Adjustable sizing dies can be made in any caliber and there are two (2) types available.
 Smooth and Full Form.

 The smooth die produces a smooth shanked bullet and corrects for diameter only.

 The full form die produces a bullet which is an exact match to a rifled barrels bore geometry.
 In other words, it produces a bullet that has rifling grooves swaged into its shank.
 This die functions by utilizing a sizing element that is made from a short piece of the rifle’s barrel and for that same reason it is matched for use with the specific firearm.
 By external appearance, a full form die looks identical to the smooth die and its functional design is exactly the same.